 Sea Hunter unmanned vessel design and features

-The 40m-long Sea Hunter unmanned surface vessel features long, narrow body, supported by twin-screw trimaran design with a main hull and two smaller outrigger hulls, and weighs 140t.
+The 40m-long Sea Hunter unmanned surface vessel features a long, narrow body, supported by a twin-screw trimaran design with a main hull and two smaller outrigger hulls, and weighs 140t.
 The hull offers enhanced stability and lift to the vessel.

-The vessel can operate autonomously using a sparse remote supervisory control model or can also serve as a remotely-piloted vessel as required.
+The vessel can operate autonomously using a sparse remote supervisory control model or can serve as a remotely-piloted vessel as required.
 Inbuilt advanced software and hardware systems allow the ocean-going vessel to operate safely near manned maritime vessels.

-The Sea Hunter ACTUV's modular design allows for integration of flexible mission payloads suitable for a range of tasks.
+The Sea Hunter ACTUV’s modular design allows for the integration of flexible mission payloads suitable for a range of tasks.

-The vessel also carries long- and short-range radars, and a variety of sensors and mission packages for ISR missions.
+The vessel also carries long- and short-range radars and a variety of sensors and mission packages for ISR missions.

 Propulsion and performance of Sea Hunter

 The Sea Hunter technology demonstrator is powered by two diesel engines, each driving a propeller.
-It has a maximum speed of 27k and can operate up to a range of 10,000nm when sailing at a speed of 12k in open seas.
+It has a maximum speed of 27k and can operate up to a range of 10,000nmi when sailing at a speed of 12k in open seas.
 It can stay afloat for 60 to 90 days.

-The vessel is capable of operating under all weather and traffic conditions, both during day and at night.
+The vessel is capable of operating under all weather and traffic conditions, both during the day and at night.
 It can sustain Sea State 5 at wind speeds of 21k and wave heights of approximately 6ft.
 It can also withstand Sea State 7 with wave heights of 20ft.